jschomay/grid-escape-proto/README.md

 After coding myself a few times, I do intend to learn Unity.

 I'm curious what "cheating" with GameSalad will be like...

+At first I ignored ImpactJS since it was premium, but looking at it again, it looks nice...

 _What makes me pause:_